lumarama/foreachi/src/flutter/provider-cheatsheet.md

 }
 ```

-## Use Model in Widgets
+## Update or Listen to Model Changes in Widgets

-Now you can use registered models in any widget of your application.
-Some widgets can update model, others read it.
-A widget can also update and read the model at the same time.
+Now you can use the model in any widget.
+Some widgets can update the model, others read it.
+A widget can update and read the model at the same time.

 ```dart
 // widget that updates the model state